Foxtail Millet Farming: Growing Health, Sustainability, and Resilience

 Drought Resistant

-Grows with minimal rainfall
+Thrives with limited rainfall

 Soil Friendly

-Low Input
+Low Input Crop

 Climate Smart